degraafm76/zweef.app-powershell-API-wrapper/README.md

 # Installation
-1: Download zweefapp.psm1 in a folder of your choice.
+1: Download zweefapp.psm1 in a folder of your choice and change the parameter club in the module if needed (default is the club i'm flying > zvc)

 2: Run powershell command import-module zweefapp.psm1